claudia-07/DSA4262-ACMXZ/data/README.md

-## archuve
+## archive
-Merging parsed data with data.info, which contains classification labels
+Old data which includes parsed data (parsed JSON and info files into dataframes) and merged data (data with classification labels)

 ## merged data
-Parsing of JSON and info files into dataframes
+Updated data with classification labels (as of 14th October)

-## Preprocessed data
+## preprocessed data
 ### archive
 Raw data before encoding
 ### test